 5. Keep floss on hand

 If you ever think “I should start flossing” you’re right!
 You really should.
 Mouth Healthy explains, “The American Dental Association recommends cleaning between your teeth once a day.
 This is important because plaque that is not removed by brushing and flossing can eventually harden into calculus or tartar.
 Flossing may also help prevent gum disease and cavities.”
 But it’s hard to incorporate flossing into your routine unless you keep it around.
 The next time you go to the store, put it on your list and buy a pack or two.
 It’ll be harder to ignore if you have actually gone to the trouble of buying the dental floss.
+Then, make sure you store the floss you can be reminded to actually use it - experts recommend somewhere easy to see in your bathroom.
 You can even splurge on some floss flavors that go beyond the standard waxed mint to encourage you to use the floss.

 6. Keep your teeth white

-Avoiding certain drinks like coffee and red wine, or foods that have are likely to stain your teeth and cause discoloration is a great way to help keep your teeth nice and white.
-To keep your smile even brighter you can also try over the counter whitening toothpastes or a home teeth whitening kit for added gleam.
+Avoiding certain drinks like coffee, tea and red wine, or foods that have are likely to stain your teeth and cause discoloration is a great way to help keep your teeth nice and white.
+To keep your smile even brighter you can also try over the counter whitening toothpaste or a home teeth whitening kit for added gleam.

 Creating a positive dental care routine takes time and patience.
 Like anything, you need to be committed to the routine or it will fall by the wayside.
 Talk to your dentist to see if they have any suggestions on ways you can improve your oral hygiene and be sure to incorporate their suggestions into your daily routine.